fbpx

 If you don’t want to fall victim to the onslaught of pregnant, hormonal explosions of frustration, then make sure to help out around the house.

-A side note to the ladies… compliment him GREATLY for how he helped (even if he didn’t do it the way you would do it)… he’s more likely to volunteer to help out again.
+A side note to the ladies: compliment him GREATLY for how he helped (even if he didn’t do it the way you would do it).
+He’ll be more likely to volunteer to help out again.

 Be at her beckoned call.

 If she’s craving a grape slushie when it’s -35 outside, don’t try to talk her down from her craving.
 Get out there and drive around the city to find the perfect grape slushie.
-Trust me… these are memories in the making and although it seems odd or frustrating now, you’ll both laugh about it years later.
+Trust me… these are memories in the making, and although they seem odd or frustrating now, you’ll both laugh about them years later.

 Take her on a date.

-Just because she’s carrying your child doesn’t mean that you’re off the hook for taking your lady out on the town.
-Take her out to dinner, see a movie, or simply browse in a book shop and afterwards go out for tea/coffee.
+Just because she’s carrying your child doesn’t mean you’re off the hook for taking your lady out on the town.
+Take her out to dinner, see a movie, or browse in a bookshop, and afterward, go out for tea or coffee.

 Be eager.